MagicFoundation/PlatformSDKs/README.md

   - Select All devices and include mac devices
   - Name it XC Wildcard
   - Download your new provisioning profile
-  - Double click on it to install it
-  - Verify that the provisioning profile is well installed in /Users/zeus/Library/MobileDevice/Provisioning Profiles/
+  - copy the new provisioning profile to /Users/zeus/Library/Developer/Xcode/UserData/Provisioning Profiles/ (in xcode < 16 in /Users/zeus/Library/MobileDevice/Provisioning Profiles/)
-      - Right click on each file and select "get info"
   - delete the unwanted provisioning profiles
+  - In case Delphi doesn't detect a profile, restarting macOS usually resolves the issue.

 ### Create App Store Connect Provisioning Profile